djhitpro/Azure-Machine-Learning-Workspace-DevOps/README.md

-# Introduction - DevOps Azure Machine Learning Workspace for MLops
+# Introduction - DevOps Azure Machine Learning Workspace ..for MLops
 The pipeline delpoys an Azure Machine Learning Workspace for MLops within a resource group in your subscription along with supporting and neccessary resources
-..to data science, train, build, deploy, integrate or just learn.
+..to data science, train, build, deploy, integrate or just learn the Azure AI Machine Learning Studio.
 This will assist in AI-900: Microsoft Certified Azure AI Fundamentals And was inspired by the course 'Introduction to MLOps on Azure' on aCloudGuru

 # Getting Started
 1. Require Microsoft Azure Subscription and Azure Devops Org and Project, Upload the folder to your Devops Organization's Repo folder provided from this repository.

-2. The pipeline Jobs require one parallel job queued.
-Parallelism which will require a self-hosted agent which can run 'Private' project
+2. The pipeline Jobs require one parallel job (queing) to deploy.
+Parallelism requires a self-hosted agent (needs to be configured) which runs in a 'Private' project.
-(more parallel jobs will require a 'Public' setting for a project or the purchase of parallelism), which is beyond the scope of this deployment. *See step 4.
+(more parallel jobs will require a 'Public' setting for a project or the purchase of Microsoft-hosted parallelism), which is beyond the scope of this deployment. *See step 4.

 3. Update the parameter file with your enviornment elements and update the pipeline.yaml to match.